 As our pupils enter Year 4 we begin conducting cognitive ability tests (CATs) to assess each pupil’s level and identify the areas where they may need extra help as well as those where they excel.
 We want all our pupils to realise their potential and work hard to give them the attention and support they need to succeed.

-In Years 5 and 6 we focus on preparing them for secondary school, with specific exam support and tuition for the 11+ exam for those who require it.
+In Years 5 and 6 we focus on preparing them for Senior School, with regular exam support sessions and tuition for the 11+ grammar school entrance examination.

 Bringing the curriculum to life is one of the challenges we relish, and we regularly take children on excursions to sites of interest, whether historical, geographical, literary or otherwise, as well as running collapsed curriculum weeks across the school to help our pupils engage more deeply with a particular topic.